NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

    m2020_cruise_od138_v1.bsp
    m2020_surf_rover_loc_0001_0083_v1.bsp

+If the ``<coverage_kernel>`` element is not specified the MK coverage will be set to the mission start and mission stop times specified in :ref:`source/42_npb_configration_file:Mission Parameters`.

-Please note that unless specified via configuration, the combined coverage of MKs for which kernels have been provided to determine the coverage will be used to determine the coverage of the SPICE Kernels and Miscellaneous Collections and the Bundle coverage.
+Please note that unless specified via configuration, the combined coverage of MKs for which kernels have been provided to determine their coverage will be used to determine the coverage of the SPICE Kernels and Miscellaneous Collections and the Bundle coverage.
 More details are provided in the section :ref:`source/22_pds4_spice_archive:Product Coverage Assignment Rules`.